munificent/craftinginterpreters/book/types-of-values.md

 1.  **How do we represent the type of a value?** If you try to, say, multiply a number by `true`, we need to detect that error at runtime and report it.
-In order to do that, we need to be able tell what a value's type is.
+In order to do that, we need to be able to tell what a value's type is.

 2.  **How do we store the value itself?** We need to not only be able to tell that three is a number, but that it's different from the number four.
 I